rajivsambharya/rajivsambharya.github.io/_pages/teaching.md

 }
 </style>

-I received the [Princeton Teaching Award](https://www.princeton.edu/news/2022/05/13/graduate-students-honored-excellence-teaching) in 2021 and am a [McGraw Teaching Fellow](https://mcgraw.princeton.edu/).
+I received the [Princeton Teaching Award](https://www.princeton.edu/news/2022/05/13/graduate-students-honored-excellence-teaching) in 2021 and was a [McGraw Teaching Fellow](https://mcgraw.princeton.edu/) at Princeton.

 ## ORF 499: Senior Thesis